UlasSY/UlassY/README.md

    [Global Superstore Project](https://github.com/UlasSY/Power_BI_Projects/tree/main/GlobalSuperstore%20_Project)

 - **Impact_of_Remote_Work_on_Mental_Health**
-- #### Employee Analysis Project
+- ##### Employee Analysis Project
-This project provides a comprehensive analysis of employee data, focusing on three key areas: stress levels, demographics, and the impact of remote work.
-Each section contains interactive visualizations that allow for detailed insights into the respective topics, aiding in data-driven decision-making for HR and organizational strategies.
+This project explores key areas of employee data through three main analyses:
 **• Employee Stress Analysis**:
-   This section examines the factors contributing to employee stress, identifying potential triggers and analyzing how stress levels vary across different departments, roles, and time periods.
+       Identifies stress factors and trends across different roles and departments.
  **• Employee Demographics Analysis**:
-   This section focuses on the demographic distribution within the organization.
-It provides insights into the workforce's age, gender, tenure, and other key demographic attributes, helping to identify diversity trends and workforce dynamics.
+     Provides insights into workforce demographics, such as age, gender, and tenure.
 **• Remote Work Analysis**:
-   This section analyzes the impact of remote work on employees.
-It covers topics such as productivity, job satisfaction, and work-life balance for remote versus on-site employees, helping to understand the pros and cons of remote working environments.
+      Examines the effects of remote work on productivity and job satisfaction.
 Each of these sections is designed to provide actionable insights that can assist in improving employee well-being, optimizing workforce management, and adapting to evolving work environments.

 ###  ![Tableau Projects](https://img.shields.io/badge/Tableau%20Projects-E97627?style=for-the-badge&logo=tableau&logoColor=white)